 Similarly, if an employee requests an accommodation to the dress code because of his or her disability, you must modify or permit an exception to the dress code, unless doing so would result in undue hardship.
 For example, an employer may have to consider granting an exception to an appearance policy that prohibits facial hair for an employee with certain skin conditions.
-And remember "undue hardship" is defined differently if the accommodation requested is for religious versus disability reasons.
+And remember, "undue hardship" is defined differently if the accommodation requested is for religious versus disability reasons.

 The courts are addressing these and other issues.
-In a recent high-profile case, a jury awarded compensatory damages to a Muslim female employee who was terminated from a sales position because she wore a headscarf.
-The retailer required its employees to comply with its "look" policy that prohibited "caps" to be worn, but did not mention other headgear.
+In a recent high-profile case, a retailer settled several cases involving Muslim female employees who were either not hired for or were terminated from sales positions because they wore a headscarf.
+The retailer required its employees to comply with its "Look Policy" that prohibited "caps" to be worn, but did not mention other headgear.

-The court found that the employee acted on her belief that the Quran requires women to wear headwear, and that the fact that she wore the scarf to the interview was sufficient for the store to enter into an interactive process regarding religious accommodation.
-The retailer, which marketed its look, did not introduce evidence showing that headscarves would negatively impact the company, and had made other exceptions to the ban on caps.
-This case is currently on appeal.
+In earlier cases against the same retailer, a federal district court found that an employee acted on her belief that the Quran requires women to wear headwear, and that the fact that she wore the scarf to the interview was sufficient for the store to enter into an interactive process regarding religious accommodation.
+The court held that the retailer, which marketed its "look" could not claim that permitting Muslim employees to wear their hijabs is an undue hardship based on its "Look Policy."